FAQ

 Q: Where do we meet?

-A: We will meet by secure video platform 1x per week for 50 minutes.
-The link is sent prior to our meeting.
+A: We will meet on a secure video platform 1x per week for 50 minutes.
+The link is sent before our meeting.
 Learn more.

 Q: Tell me about 1st session.